 How do you get motivated when depressed?
 Years ago a comedian said she loved being depressed because she slept 20 hours a day and ate ice cream the other four hours.
 I suppose if she didn’t laugh about this crippling mental illness she would have cried.

-If it’s a serious case of clinical depression, you could become so disabled you quit or lose your job, you contemplate or even attempt suicide or you could be overwhelmed by sadness or hopelessness such that you don’t want to do anything.
+If it’s a serious case of clinical depression, you could become so disabled you quit or lose your job, you could contemplate or even attempt suicide, or you could be overwhelmed by so much sadness or hopelessness that you don’t want to do anything.

 If you have these symptoms, don’t even finish reading this blog.
 Contact a psychiatrist and set up an appointment for therapy.

 If you are in the United States and feeling suicidal especially, please call the National Suicide Prevention Helpline at (800) 273-8255.
 They speak Spanish, too.
 Other countries have suicide help lines, too.

 The Internet is filled with advice on how to get motivated when depressed—21.7 million results on Google .